 A. Yes!
 We make our soaps entirely from scratch.
 We do not use a private label

 manufacturer to make our soaps.
 We do not buy blocks of melt and pour, nor do we use soap noodles and mill our bars with a machine.
-We buy all of the raw ingredients in drums and make the bars by hand.
-It is a time consuming process, but the finished product makes it all worth while.
+We buy all of the raw ingredients in drums and make the bars by hand using a pan-style cold process method.
+It is a time consuming process and hard work, but the finished product makes it all worth while.

 Q. How should I store my soaps?

-A. The best place to store your soap is some where cool and dry like your linen closet.
-Store them in their original packaging so they can continue to dry.
+A. The best place to store your soap is some where cool and dry like your linen closet, or a sock drawer.
+Store them in their original packaging so they are protected and can continue to dry.

 Q. What is the shelf life of your soaps?